A1cantar4/bmi-calculator/CONTRIBUTING.md

-# Contributing to To-Do List Project
+# Contributing to BMI Calculator Project

 First of all, thank you for considering contributing to this project!
 Your help is essential for making this project better.